Rotary Joint Leaking? A Practical Diagnostic Flowchart for Factory Maintenance Teams

 Aluminum housing threads strip at approximately 25–30 N·m.
 Steel fittings tightened with a standard wrench often exceed this.
 If the joint was installed by tightening the fitting into the housing (instead of holding the hex body and tightening the mating hose fitting), the housing threads may be cracked.

 Inspect the first thread of the housing port with a flashlight.
 A visible crack line means the housing must be replaced — thread sealant cannot fix structural damage.
+Reference: NFPA (National Fluid Power Association) standards specify torque limits for aluminum pneumatic fittings to prevent thread galling and cracking.

 Leak from the Vent or Drain Port